soundeffects/bevy_dual_contouring/README.md

 Currently the project is a work-in-progress, and unusable.

 ## Credits
-@hmeyer on GitHub created the tesselation library, which this library forks.
-Credit to him on the initial implementation of the dual contouring algorithm.
-Code written by them is labeled with a comment.
+[@hmeyer](https://github.com/hmeyer) created the [tesselation](https://github.com/hmeyer/tessellation) library, which this library forks.
+Credit to them on the initial implementation of the dual contouring algorithm.
+This plugin is functionally much the same as the original library, but also aims to provide a smooth integration and developer experience with Bevy users.

-I wanted to specifically integrate with Bevy, which is not a design goal of the initial project, so I forked it to create a new Bevy plugin.

 ## License
 Licensed under either of <a href="LICENSE-APACHE">Apache License, Version